Atbara House

 Atbara House is an historic house on Gallop Road in the Singapore Botanic Gardens.
 It is often regarded as the first Black and White House in Singapore, despite it not actually being a black and white house.

 History

 The Atbara House was built in 1898 by John Burkinshaw, who commissioned Swan & MacLaren architect Regent Alfred John Bidwell.
-The building was built on the land of the former Cluny Estate.
-The building was named after the Atbarah River.
+The building was built on the land of the former Cluny Estate, and was named after the Atbarah River in Sudan.
 Charles MacArthur, chairman of the Straits Trading Company, purchased the building from Burkinshaw in 1903.
-The building was sold to W. Lowther Kemp in 1916.
-In 1923, the Straits Trading Company leased the building to the French government, who converted the building to an embassy in 1939.
+It was later sold to W. Lowther Kemp in 1916.
+In 1923, the Straits Trading Company leased the building to the French government, who converted it to an embassy in 1939.